eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     "${CMAKE_SOURCE_DIR}/../../")
     endif()

-    # This is a convenience function, provided by the CycloneDDS package,
+    # This is a convenience function provided by the CycloneDDS package,
-    # that will supply a library target related the the given idl file.
+    # that will supply a library target related to the given idl file.
-    # In short, it takes the idl file, generates the source files with
+    # In short, it takes the idl file, and generates the source files with
     # the proper data types and compiles them into a library.
     idlc_generate(HelloWorldData_lib "HelloWorldData.idl")